Home CPE Acceptance EA EA Inactive Status

 The Office of Professional Responsibility will notify you by first class mail.
 The notice will describe the reason for denial of renewal.
 You will have 60 days from the date of the notice to reply and provide information for reconsideration.

-One of our students selected Inactive Retirement status on his renewal form because he was not actively working as an Enrolled Agent, and he thought he could avoid the continuing professional education requirements by becoming inactive.
-Our student received this letter when he selected "inactive status" on his renewal:
+One of our students selected Inactive Retirement status on his renewal form because he was not actively working as an Enrolled Agent, and he wanted to avoid the continuing professional education requirements by becoming inactive.
+Our student received this letter when he selected “inactive status” on his renewal:

 enrolled-agent-inactive-status